klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/istanbul.md

 ## istanbul_getValidators <a id="istanbul_getvalidators"></a>

-Return the list of authorized validators at a given block number.
+Returns the list of validators at a given block number.

 **Parameters**